 Physiotherapy improves or restores a person’s movement and functions using physical methods such as movement, exercise, and manual therapy.
 Physiotherapy specifically tailored for people with multiple sclerosis, delivered as part of a multidisciplinary team approach, provides a range of benefits; from improving physical health to enhancing quality of life.
-As one of the main non drug-based treatments for managing multiple sclerosis symptoms, it can enable you to stay in work or remain independent for as long as possible.
+As one of the main non drug-based treatments for managing symptoms, it can enable you to stay in work or remain independent for as long as possible.

 At the Chilterns MS Centre we deliver physiotherapy to our members based upon their clinical need, with targeted evidence-based treatment to help you to reach your specific goals.
 We also offer maintenance to those that need it through exercise, facilitate self-management strategies and provide advice and support when needed.

 HOW COULD PHYSIOTHERAPY BENEFIT ME?